Table Of Contents

 17. Can you explain the significance of NPV for a SaaS company like ours?

 In finance, the Net Present Value (NPV) metric measures the difference between the present value of cash inflows and cash outflows.
-Finance professionals use NPV in capital budgeting to figure out whether an investment or project will be profitable.
+Finance professionals use NPV in capital budgeting to determine whether an investment or project will be profitable.

-Listen as your potential new hire explains how they’d come up with and use this KPI in your SaaS environment.
+Listen as your potential new hire explains how they’d develop and use this KPI in your SaaS environment.

 FP&A Interview Questions To Identify Soft Skills And Behavioral Intelligence